 “Oh…?”
 Demelza glanced up at her friend in surprise.

 “Of course I did.
 It wasn’t difficult.
 I wheedled a great deal out of Verity – though bless her, she was very loyal.
 Frequently there was more to be learned from what she didn’t say than what she did say.
-She told me about how Elizabeth and Ross had fancied themselves in love when they were very young, before he went off to war in America.”
+She told me about how Elizabeth and Ross had thought themselves in love when they were very young, before he went off to war in America.”

 Demelza had turned her gaze to the flickering flames of the fire.
-It was painful to revisit those old hurts, hurts that had been buried for so long.
+It was painful to revisit these old hurts, hurts that had been buried for so long.
 The oldest and most tangled of the knots in the golden thread.

 “Ross was twenty when they met,” she murmured.
 “Older by three years than I was when I married him.”